vishnuravi/SpeziLocation/README.md

 ## Usage

-### Request Permission to Access the User's Location When the App is in Use
+### Request the User's Current Location

-Before you can access the user's location, you will need to request location access from the user.
-Please review the [Configuring your app for location services](https://developer.apple.com/documentation/corelocation/configuring-your-app-to-use-location-services) to understand how location access is handled on iOS.

-The following example demonstrates how you can create a SwiftUI view with a button that requests permission to access the user's location when the app is in use via SpeziLocation's `requestWhenInUseAuthorization()` method asynchronously.
+The following example demonstrates how you can use SpeziLocation in a SwiftUI view to request access to the user's current location.

-A [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus) level is returned which can be used to determine if the user has provided the requested permission.

 ```swift
 import CoreLocation